leonhoppe/HopFrame/docs/installation/Database.md

 # Database initialization
-You also need to initialize the data source with the tables from HopFrame
+You also need to initialize the data source with the tables from HopFrame.

 ## Create a DbContext

-1. Create a c# class that inherits from the `HopDbContextBase` and add a data source (In the example Sqlite is used)
+1. Create a c# class that inherits from the `HopDbContextBase` and add a data source (In the example Sqlite is used)\
+   **IMPORTANT:** You need to leave the `base.OnConfiguring(optionsBuilder)` in place so the HopFrame model relations are set correctly.

     ```csharp
     public class DatabaseContext : HopDbContextBase {